Japan's Kumano Kodo Pilgrimage Trail

 DAY 7

-Today, we have a wonderful opportunity to return to Hongu to participate in a local craft that has been slowly going out of fashion but is now part of campaign to revive its ancient traditions.
-We’ll learn the craft of washi paper making by using traditional Japanese methods before taking our paper back to the priests at the neighbouring shrine and they will inscribe your paper with the shrine’s details to create a traditional souvenir of your visit.
-Today we have the later afternoon to relax in our hot spring ryokan (a great way to soothe the muscles are the past couple of days hiking).
+Today, we have the wonderful opportunity to return to Hongu and participate in a local craft that, though fading in popularity, is now being revived as part of a campaign to preserve Japan’s ancient traditions.
+We’ll learn the art of washi paper making using traditional Japanese methods.
+Afterward, we’ll take our handcrafted paper to the priests at the neighboring shrine, who will inscribe the shrine's details on the paper, creating a meaningful and traditional souvenir of our visit.

 DAY 8

-This morning, we will send our bags ahead of us overnight to Kyoto.
-They will meet us tomorrow at our accommodation, we continue on to Nachi-san, the location of Nachi Taisha Grand Shrine, one of the three Grand Shrines of Kumano and Nachi-taki waterfall.
-From Nachi, we travel by local bus to the coastal town to Kii-Katsuura where we’ll spend our final night in the Kumano region in a Japanese style hot spring hotel.
+This morning, we’ll send our bags ahead to Kyoto, where they will meet us tomorrow at our accommodation.
+We’ll then continue on to Nachi-san, home of the Nachi Taisha Grand Shrine, one of the three Grand Shrines of Kumano, and the impressive Nachi-taki waterfall.
+After exploring Nachi, we’ll travel by local bus to the coastal town of Kii-Katsuura, where we’ll spend our final night in the Kumano region at a traditional Japanese-style hot spring hotel.

 DAY 9

-This morning leave the coast and make our way back to Kyoto.
-Upon arrival we’ll have some free time to explore and maybe pick up a late minute souvenir or two before our farewell dinner.
-We will be reunited with our bags today.
+This morning, we leave the coast and make our way back to Kyoto.
+Upon arrival, you’ll have some free time to explore and perhaps pick up a last-minute souvenir or two before our farewell dinner.
+Today, we’ll also be reunited with our bags.

 DAY 10

-This morning we bid farewell to Japan and our Japanese guide.
-She'll assist us with a shared taxi transfer has been pre-arranged to take us back to Kansai International (KIX) or Osaka International Airport (ITM) for our departure flight from Japan, which you can schedule for any convenient time.
-(B)
+This morning, we bid farewell to Japan and our guide.
+She will assist us with a pre-arranged shared taxi transfer to Kansai International (KIX) or Osaka International Airport (ITM) for our departure flights.
+You can schedule your flight for any convenient time.

 4.6